All members must have a basic savings account

 How do I join?

-A membership form can be downloaded from our website, collected from any of our branches, or posted out to you.
+A membership form can be started on our website, collected from any of our branches, or posted out to you.
 Once completed, this should be posted to the office or handed in at one of our branches, with the appropriate identity and membership fee.
 If you are posting your membership forms, please be careful when posting personal documents.
 Do not post cash to us, as we cannot guarantee the safety of it.

 What Identity do I need to provide?